< Back

 tl;dr It's safest and easiest to just use subprocess.check_output for running external commands.
 For more advanced features such as reading from standard out or standard error, see subprocess.Popen.

-Automatically Generated Output Filenames
+Avoid: Automatically Generated Output Filenames

 Many tools I've encountered will automatically generate the paths to output file(s).
 This is done to help the user.
 Who wants to manually specify the output filename especially if there are more than one?
 This usually causes issues down the line when a user tries to run a program using another program as it adds work to guess the path to the output file(s).